kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 - Cloud native stream processing (Kinesis)
 - Batch processing (Hadoop MapReduce)

-### What question we must think or ask
+### What questions we must think or ask
+- Taken example of "Count of videos" design
 - Users/Customers
-	-
+	- Who will use the system?
+		- is this all Youtube viewers who will see the total views count for a video?
+		- is this a per-hour statistics available to a video owners only
+		- is this used by some machine learning models to generate recommendation
 - Scale (read and write)
 - Performance
 - Cost: budget constraint
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNjk1OTQ1NV19
+eyJoaXN0b3J5IjpbLTcwNTY5ODUzMl19
 -->